How to Paint Paneling and Make It Look Good

 Step 2: Prepare the Area

-1. Protect Surroundings: Cover floors and furniture with drop cloths or plastic sheeting to safeguard against paint strippers and debris.
+1. Protect Surroundings: Safeguard your floors and furniture with drop cloths or plastic sheeting to shield them from paint strippers and debris.

-2. Ventilate the Room: Open windows and use fans to ensure proper airflow.
-Paint strippers can emit strong fumes is crucial for safety.
+2. Ventilate the Room: Ensure good airflow by opening windows and turning on fans.
+Paint strippers can emit strong fumes is essential for safety.

 Step 3: Apply the Paint Stripper